 IsoEnergy has no revenue-producing operations, earns only minimal interest income on cash, and is expected to have recurring operating losses.
-As at September 30, 2022, the Company had an accumulated deficit of \$46,430,430.
+As at December 31, 2022, the Company had an accumulated deficit of \$41,721,615.

-During the nine months ended September 30, 2022, the Company utilized cash on hand to invest \$7,869,598 (net of accounts payable) in exploration and evaluation assets and for \$2,506,160 of expenditure on its corporate activities, including movements in working capital.
-During the period, the Company received \$608,460 from the exercise of stock options and paid \$232,551 in cash interest on the Debentures.
+During the year ended December 31, 2022, the Company utilized cash on hand to invest \$8,683,729 (net of accounts payable) in exploration and evaluation assets and \$2,943,303 for expenditure on its corporate activities, including movements in working capital.
+During the year, the Company received \$12,244,180 in net proceeds from private placements of common shares, \$5,295,812 in net proceeds from the issuance of the 2022 Debentures, \$719,891 from the exercise of stock options and paid \$504,028 in cash interest on the Debentures.

-As at the date of this MD&A, the Company has approximately \$3.2 million in cash, \$7.1 million in freely tradable marketable securities and \$10.2 million in working capital.
+As at the date of this MD&A, the Company has approximately \$18.8 million in cash, \$5.3 million in freely tradable marketable securities and \$23.5 million in working capital.

-The Company anticipates obtaining additional equity financing in the coming year to fund its currently planned exploration activities at its properties, while maintaining current corporate capacity, which includes wages, consulting fees, professional fees, costs associated with the Company's head office and fees and expenditures required to maintain all of its tenements.
-Should the Company not obtain sufficient funds when needed, the Company plans to sell its marketable securities in order to fund operations.
+The \$18.5 million in gross proceeds from the financing completed on December 6, 2022 is sufficient to fund the Company's currently planned exploration activities at its properties for at least the next year, while maintaining current corporate capacity, which includes wages, consulting fees, professional fees, costs associated with the Company's head office and fees and expenditures required to maintain all of its tenements.